TellMeFirst/tellmefirst/doc/api/README.md

 ### Description
 The classify service allows you to identify the main topics of a textual document.
 The input data could be a URL of a specific Web page, a PDF or DOC document (max 3MB) or a plain text (min 50 words - max 20,000 words).
 The results are expressed in the form of DBpedia URIs.
+For the APIs and the specific classification policy defined for EPUB, you can visit [the doc/epub section](https://github.com/TellMeFirst/tellmefirst/tree/master/doc/epub)

 ### Request - POST